Services Provided by the Psychology Clinic

 All clients sign an informed consent and fee agreement.
 Clients are expected to pay at least half of their assessment fee when services commence.

 Some faculty may see patients themselves through the Faculty Practice Plan (FPP); patients participating in the FPP are billed at the lower limit of prevailing community rates.

-To make an online payment, please click on the following link: https://commerce.cashnet.com/isupsycclinicacctfees, enter the amount that you would like to pay, add this payment to your basket, and check out.
+You can now pay your bill online.
 Your current balance can be retrieved from your last monthly bill or by contacting the clinic directly.

 Clinic Training Admission and Facilities

 The Psychology Clinic is a training facility.
 Special conditions surrounding the training function of the clinic (e.g., role of students, research options, protocol limitations) are explained at the time of initial consultation if applicable.

 The physical structure includes six standard treatment/consultation rooms, two testing areas, a child playroom, and several group/conference rooms, all equipped with standard observational facilities.
 Our facility includes a computer lab and library for graduate student use, as well as video conferencing capabilities.